odoo/documentation/content/applications/sales/crm/optimize/gamification.rst

 Configuration
 =============

-To install the *Gamification* module, navigate to the :menuselection:`Apps` application.
+To install the *CRM Gamification* module, navigate to the :menuselection:`Apps` application.
 Click into the :guilabel:`Search...` bar at the top of the page and remove the :guilabel:`Apps` filter.
-Type `Gamification` to search.
+Type `CRM Gamification` to search.

-If the :guilabel:`Gamification` module is **not** already installed, click :guilabel:`Install`.
-After completing the installation, return to the :menuselection:`Apps` application and search for `Gamification` again.

 On the :guilabel:`CRM Gamification` module, click :guilabel:`Install`.
 This module features goals and challenges related to the *CRM* and *Sales* applications.